bitwarden/help/_articles/faqs/security-faqs.md

 Bitwarden takes user security and privacy seriously.
 Bitwarden maintains secure, end-to-end encryption with zero knowledge of your encryption key.
 As a company focused on open source, we invite anyone to review our library implementations at any time on [GitHub](https://github.com/bitwarden).

-### Q: How do I require Two-step Login for my Organization?
+### Q: How do I require Two-step Login for my Bitwarden Organization?

 **A:** Use an [Enterprise Policy]({% link _articles/organizations/policies.md %}), included with an Enterprise Organization subscription.
 You can also enable Duo MFA integration to enforce 2FA/MFA for your Organization.
 For more information, see [Two-step Login via Duo]({% link _articles/two-step-login/setup-two-step-login-duo.md %}).